-All heath records (except COVID vaccination documents), including immunizations, titer results, CPR cards, health insurance cards, and history and physical forms (or other requirements documentation) are uploaded electronically by the student into Immunitrax .
-Students should follow the step-by-step instructions provided below on how to upload documents to ACEMAPP.
-An additional step-by-step information packet regarding how to upload health requirements into the Immunitrax software will be provided to students during orientation and when they sign up for Immunitrax.
-Students should note when taking a picture to upload in the system, the student's student name, date and name of requirement (for example, Hepatitis B shot series documentation) are visible and legible in order to be approved.
+All heath records, CPR cards, health insurance cards, background check, etc. are uploaded electronically by the student into ACEMAPP.
+Please see the "Step by Step" directions below on how to upload.
+Please note when taking a picture to upload into the system, students should make sure that all documents are visible and readable, including the student's name, date, and name of requirement (for example, Hepatitis B shot series documentation), in order for the Nursing Program Coordinator (NPC) to review and approve the document.